IAM Policies

 Sysdig may suggest that you Optimize an IAM Policy on the IAM Policy page or subtab.
 If you click the button and download the proposed policy, it should be used to replace the existing policy in your AWS Console.
 It will affect all entities (users, roles, groups) associated with the policy.

-1. Click Optimize IAM Policy for a streamlined policy suggestion that considers the attached entities.
-In this case, it reduces the permissions from 15,521 to 505.
+1. On the Remediation Strategies tab, click Optimize this IAM Policy.. for a streamlined policy suggestion that considers the attached entities.
+In this case, it reduces 5311 unused permissions.

 2. Upload this policy to your AWS Console and associate with appropriate users, roles, and groups.